Leicester Celtic A.F.C.

 Leicester Celtic A.F.C. is an Irish association football club based in Rathfarnham, Dublin.
-The club's senior team compete in the Leinster Senior League where they have enjoyed reasonable success.
-Youth sides compete in the Dublin and District Schoolboys League as well as the FAI Youth Cup.
+The club's senior team compete in the Leinster Senior League, and have previously won the Leinster Senior League Division 2A title.
+Youth sides compete in the Dublin and District Schoolboys League and have previously contested the FAI Youth Cup.

 History

 Leicester Celtic was founded in 1967 by Michael Flaherty and Father C.F.
 Lee, then a curate in the Rathgar parish.
-In return for financial assistance from the Parish, the name of a local street, Leicester Avenue, was to be used in the club name.
-In their first season Celtic fielded one team at under-17 level.
+In return for financial assistance from the parish, the name of a local street, Leicester Avenue, was to be used in the club name.
+In their first season, Celtic fielded one team at under-17 level.
 The following season two teams at under-14 and under-18 represented the club.
 Since 2009 Leicester Celtic has been affiliated with the Welsh football club Swansea City AFC.

 Ground

 Leicester Celtic moved around many times in the early years, playing home games in Bushy Park and Marlay Park before eventually moving to the current base of Loreto Park in the 1980s.
-In 2003 an investment of €1 million saw Leicester Celtic build their own all weather floodlit playing facility and clubhouse beside the pitches in Loreto.
+In 2003, an investment of €1 million saw Leicester Celtic build their own all-weather floodlit playing facility and clubhouse beside the pitches in Loreto.